docker/docs/engine/install/raspberry-pi-os.md

 ### OS requirements

-To install Docker Engine, you need the 64-bit version or 32-bit version of one of these Raspbian
+To install Docker Engine, you need the 64-bit version or 32-bit version of one of these Raspberry Pi OS
 versions:

-- Raspbian Bookworm 12 (testing)
+- Raspberry Pi OS Bookworm 12 (testing)
-- Raspbian Bullseye 11 (stable)
+- Raspberry Pi OS Bullseye 11 (stable)
-- Raspbian Buster 10 (oldstable)
+- Raspberry Pi OS Buster 10 (oldstable)

-Docker Engine for Raspbian is compatible with the armhf architecture.
+Docker Engine for Raspberry Pi OS is compatible with the armhf architecture.

-For the 64-bit version of Raspbian follow the instructions for [Debian](debian.md).
+For the 64-bit version of Raspberry Pi OS follow the instructions for [Debian](debian.md).

 ### Uninstall old versions